-9.2 Children and subject access requests
+9.2 Children and Subject Access Requests

 Personal data about a child belongs to that child, and not the child's parents or carers.
-For a parent or carer to make a subject access request with respect to their child, the child must either be unable to understand their rights and the implications of a subject access request, or have given their consent.
+For a parent or carer to make a SAR with respect to their child, the child must either be unable to understand their rights and the implications of a SAR or have given their consent.

-Children below the age of 12 are generally not regarded to be mature enough to understand their rights and the implications of a subject access request.
-Therefore, most subject access requests from parents or carers of our children or young people may be granted without the express permission of the child or young person.
-This is not a rule and a pupil's ability to understand their rights will always be judged on a case-bycase basis.
+Children below the age of 12 are generally not regarded to be mature enough to understand their rights and the implications of a SAR.
+Therefore, most SARs from parents or carers of children or young people may be granted without the express permission of the child or young person.
+This is not a rule and a pupil's ability to understand their rights will always be judged on a case-by-case basis.

-Children aged 12 and above are generally regarded to be mature enough to understand their rights and the implications of a subject access request.
-Therefore, most subject access requests from parents or carers of our children and young people may not be granted without the express permission of the child or young person.
+Children aged 12 and above are generally regarded to be mature enough to understand their rights and the implications of a SAR.
+Therefore, most SARs from parents or carers of children and young people may not be granted without the express permission of the child or young person.
 This is not a rule and their ability to understand their rights will always be judged on a case-by-case basis.

-9.3 Responding to subject access requests
+9.3 Responding to Subject Access Requests

-When responding to requests, we:
+When responding to requests, the Company:

-- May ask the individual to provide two forms of identification. - May contact the individual via phone to confirm the request was made. - Will respond without delay and within 1 month of receipt of the request (or receipt of the additional information needed to confirm identity, where relevant). - Will provide the information free of charge. - May tell the individual we will comply within 3 months of receipt of the request, where a request is complex or numerous.
-We will inform the individual of this within 1 month and explain why the extension is necessary.
+- May ask the individual to provide two forms of identification. - May contact the individual via phone to confirm the request was made. - Will respond without delay and within one month of receipt of the request (or receipt of the additional information needed to confirm identity, where relevant). - Will provide the information free of charge. - Where a request is complex or numerous, a response may be provided within three months.
+The individual will be informed of this within one month and explain why the extension is necessary.
 Please refer to the following ICO guidance as to whether a time extension would apply: What should we consider when responding to a request? | ICO.

-We may not disclose information for a variety of reasons, such as if it:
+Information may not be disclosed for a variety of reasons, such as if it:

-- Might cause serious harm to the physical or mental health of the child, young person or another individual. - Would reveal that the child is being or has been abused, or is at risk of abuse, where the disclosure of that information would not be in the child's best interests. - Would include another person's personal data that we can't reasonably anonymise, and we don't have the other person's consent and it would be unreasonable to proceed without it. - Is part of certain sensitive documents, such as those related to crime, immigration, legal proceedings or legal professional privilege, management forecasts, negotiations, confidential references, or exam scripts.
+- Might cause serious harm to the physical or mental health of the child, young person or another individual. - Would reveal that the child is being or has been abused, or is at risk of abuse, where the disclosure of that information would not be in the child's best interests. - Would include another person's personal data that cannot reasonably be anonymised, and without the other person's consent, it would be unreasonable to proceed without it. - Is part of certain sensitive documents, such as those related to crime, immigration, legal proceedings or legal professional privilege, management forecasts, negotiations, confidential references, or exam scripts.

-If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee to cover administrative costs.
-We will take into account whether the request is repetitive in nature when making this decision.
+If the request is unfounded or excessive, then it may be refused, or charge a reasonable fee to cover administrative costs.
+It will be taken into account whether the request is repetitive in nature when making this decision.

-When we refuse a request, we will tell the individual why, and tell them they have the right to complain to the ICO or they can seek to enforce their subject access right through the courts.
+When a request is refused, the individual will be informed of the reasons for this, and explain they have the right to complain to the ICO or they can seek to enforce their subject access right through the courts.

-9.4 Other data protection rights of the individual
+9.4 Other Data Protection Rights of the Individual

-In addition to the right to make a subject access request (see above), and to receive information when we are collecting their data about how we use and process it (see section 7), individuals also have the right to:
+In addition to the right to make a SAR (see above), and to receive information when we are collecting their data about how we use and process it (see section 7), individuals also have the right to: